tektutor/terraform-2428march-2025/Day1/README.md

-m - switch indicates, the module you wish to run on the ansible node/group of nodes ubuntu1 - indicates you wish to ping only the ubuntu1 ansible node rocky1 - indicates you wish to ping only the rocky1 ansible node
+m - switch indicates, the module you wish to run on the ansible node/group of nodes ubuntu1 - indicates you wish to ping only the ubuntu1 ansible node rocky1 - indicates you wish to ping only the rocky1 ansible node ping - is the name of the ansible module (ping.py) you wish to run on the ansible node(s)
 </pre>

 ```